Miriam DeCosta-Willis: Howard University

 She and her husband Russell divorced in 1967, and in 1970 she moved with her children to Washington, D.C., where she joined the faculty of Howard University.

 In Washington, DeCosta married the Memphis lawyer and politician Archie Walter Willis Jr. in 1972.
 At Howard, she was elected chair of the Department of Romance Languages in 1974, and she established the university's doctoral programs in French and Spanish.
 While living in Washington in the 1970s, she became involved in other activist protest movements, including the women's liberation and LGBT rights movements.

 LeMoyne–Owen College

 DeCosta-Willis moved back to Memphis with her husband in 1976.
 Back in Memphis, she spent a decade beginning in 1979 as a professor of Romance languages at LeMoyne–Owen College.
 There, she founded and directed the Du Bois Scholars Program.

 George Mason and University of Maryland

 In 1988, a year after her husband's death, DeCosta-Willis left Memphis for an appointment as commonwealth professor of Spanish at George Mason University in the Washington, D.C., area.
-In 1991, she moved to the University of Maryland, Baltimore County, where she became a professor in the Department of African American Studies and the department's director of graduate studies.
+In 1991, she moved to the University of Maryland, Baltimore County (UMBC), where she became a professor in the Department of African American Studies and the department's director of graduate studies.
 She worked at UMBC until her retirement in 1999.